Robust reduced-order model predictive control using peak-to-peak analysis of filtered signals: Discussion qualitative comparison

 \subsubsection{Properties of proposed approach}

-First, we would like to highlight the main properties of the proposed methodology. \begin{enumerate}[label=\alph*)] \item We provide rigorous guarantees on performance and constraint satisfaction for large-scale systems; \item The computational complexity of the Problem~\eqref{eq:OCP_ROM} depends on the user-chosen dimension of the ROM $\nxreduced$ instead of the full-order system $\nxfull\gg \nxreduced$; \item The robust prediction error bound $\delta_{\mathrm{z}}(t)$ depends on the optimized trajectory.
-Hence, the optimizer will intrinsically favour inputs trajectories that lead to small prediction errors. \end{enumerate}
+First, we highlight three main properties of the proposed methodology. \begin{enumerate}[label=\alph*)] \item We provide rigorous guarantees on performance and constraint satisfaction for large-scale systems; \item The computational complexity of the Problem~\eqref{eq:OCP_ROM} depends on the user-chosen dimension of the ROM $\nxreduced$ instead of the full-order system $\nxfull\gg \nxreduced$; \item The robust prediction error bound $\delta_{\mathrm{z}}$ depends on the filtered optimized trajectory $\bar{\psi}$ and enters both the cost and the tightened constraints in Problem~\eqref{eq:OCP_ROM}.
+Hence, the optimizer intrinsically favours input trajectories that lead to smaller bounds $\delta_{\mathrm{z}}$ on the prediction error. \end{enumerate}